QuantEcon/lecture-python-advanced.myst/lectures/cons_news.md

 - In each future period, the government **rolls over** the one-period bond and so continues to borrow $\epsilon_t$ forever.
-- The government imposes a lump-sum tax on the consumer in order to pay just the current interest on the original bond and its successors created by the roll-over operation.
+- The government imposes a lump-sum tax on the consumer in order to pay just the current interest on the original bond and its rolled over successors.
-- In all future periods $t+1, t+2, \ldots$, the government levies a lump-sum tax on the consumer of $\beta^{-1} -1$ that is just enough to pay the interest on the bond.
+- Thus, in periods $t+1, t+2, \ldots$, the government levies a lump-sum tax on the consumer of $\beta^{-1} -1$ that is just enough to pay the interest on the bond.